top of page

 • If you find tension, consciously drop your shoulders and take three deep belly breaths.
 This sends a direct signal to your brain that you are safe.

-Depending on what your environment is or if you are in an under-resourced or high-stress environment community can either be a source of stress or a source of healing.
+Depending on what your environment is or if you are in an under-resourced or high-stress environment, the community can either be a source of stress or a source of healing.

 • Make sure you are maintaining your boundaries.
 But identify one safe person who does not drain your energy.
 This is someone you can be honest with without feeling judged or shamed.